IdanCo/ng1bs4/README.md

 ## A Library of AngularJS Components Implementing Boostrap 4

-Just because you use AngularJS and not Angular like all the cool kids, does'nt mean you can't look good!
+Just because you use AngularJS and not Angular like all the cool kids, doesn't mean you can't look good!

 Enjoy the robust styling architecture of the new [Bootstrap 4](http://v4-alpha.getbootstrap.com/), while still using good ol' [AngularJS](https://angularjs.org/).